 it will go to the end of the queue & stay there, delaying the

-return of your firearm by a few days to a few months (6 months and
+return of your firearm by a few days to a few months (13 months one case!).

 - Basically, I won't waste time trying to find information that should be

 in with the firearm until I have completely run out of useful things to do.
 I don't mean to be difficult in this matter,